bruvellu/cephalic-furrow/3-text/furrow.md

 also forms in at least one more anterior site and two more posterior positions.
-In btd mutants, the ectopic folds near the canonical cephalic furrow position are associated with the reminiscent initiator cell behavior present in btd mutants (Supplementary @fig:initiator-behaviors).
+In btd mutants, the ectopic folds near the canonical cephalic furrow position are associated with the reminiscent initiator cell behavior present in btd mutants (Supplementary Figure @fig:initiator-behaviors).
 The ectopic folds in eve mutants also occur in the anterior and canonical positions, but the more posterior folds occur more dorsally compared to btd.